NEW CALEDONIA, FIJI, VANUATU & SAMOA BIRDING TOUR: DETAILED ITINERARY

 Close to the guesthouse is a great lookout over the Pacific where, if one is lucky, a Humpback Whale will be seen moving along the surface out beyond the reef.
 In any event, it is a great place for a sundowner!

-Cook Islands: Day 5 We will fly back to Rarotonga and onwards to the island of Atiu for a two nights stay.
+Cook Islands: Day 6 Today we take a flight across to the island of Atiu for a two nights stay stay.
+We will arrive in time for some initial exploration.

 As we descend into the cave we will be able to watch the swiftlets sweeping down into the gloom and as we penetrate further we will hear the clicking sounds they use to echo-locate themselves in the pitch blackness.
 Eventually, we will start to see the birds perched on their tiny, cup-like nests on the walls and roof of the cave, a fascinating sight.
 The cave has an extra dimension too, with a branch entrance leading to a flooded cavern where you can even take an underground swim if you wish (illuminated by the candles helpfully placed by our local guide).